Offshore Portfolio Bonds Explained

 If, however, the income from the bond pushes you into the next tax band, you will have a situation where a part of the profit is within the basic rate and a part is within the higher rate.

-In this case top slicing allows the gains to be spread across the number of years the bond has been hold.
+In this case, top-slicing allows the gains to be spread across the number of years the bond has been held.
 The chargeable gain is divided by the number of full years that the bond has been in force before being added to the taxable income.

 Other tax benefits of offshore portfolio bonds may exist, and these will depend on your own personal circumstances.

 If you wish to structure your assets with inheritance tax planning in mind, offshore portfolio bonds might be a perfect tool for it.
-Usually a bond established with this in mind will be placed in trust.
+Usually, a bond established with this in mind will be placed in a trust.
 In so doing this can take it outside of your estate.

 A trust can help to reduce or even eliminate any inheritance tax liability your family may face.
 However, depending on the way you write your bond in trust and the type of trust chosen, it is possible you will lose certain access rights to your investment, and/or any growth it may generate during your own lifetime.

-When deciding whether an offshore portfolio bond is a right way for you to invest, there are several things worth keeping in mind:
+When deciding whether an offshore portfolio bond is the right way for you to invest, there are several things worth keeping in mind:

-Setting up an offshore portfolio bond can be relatively expensive, depending on numerous criteria, therefore it may only make sense if you have investible assets over a certain minimum (e.g., £50,000).
+Setting up an offshore portfolio bond can be relatively expensive, depending on numerous criteria, therefore it may only make sense if you have investable assets over a certain minimum (e.g., £50,000).

 This can be assessed on a case-by-case basis, and the cost/value consideration will depend on where you establish it, how you structure it (e.g., within a trust or not), which company you favour as your insurance company, and what you’re hoping to achieve from your portfolio bond.